singpolyma/badcode.rocks/content/articles/2018274 Pig Latin/index.md

 If relevant, please make it clear what name, pseudonym, or group name you would like your submission attributed to.
 This name (and the code content of your submission) will be made public.

-Submissions are due by INSERT DATE and the winning teardown post will be published the following month.
+Submissions are due by <time datetime="2018-10-31">2018-304 (October 31, 2018)</time> and the winning teardown post will be published the following month.

 ---